Workers’ Compensation Injuries

 - Other types of Personal Injuries

 - Cardiovascular Injuries - The most common type of cardiovascular disability is a heart attack.
-Wisconsin courts have held that "when heart failure is caused by employment or employement-related exertion, it is compensable as an industrial accident, regardless of whether or not there was a pre-existing condition."
+Legal courts have held that "when heart failure is caused by employment or employement-related exertion, it is compensable as an industrial accident, regardless of whether or not there was a pre-existing condition."
 Contact Walcheske & Luzi if you encounter this situation.

 - Occupational Heart Conditions - While heart conditions are often the result of lifestyle and heredtity, a common Workers' Compensation injury may occur in instances of enhanced stress at work.

-- Exposure Injuries - Exposure to certain compounds has been found to potentially cause serious diseases that are considered compensable under Wisconsin Workers' Compensation law.
+- Exposure Injuries - Exposure to certain compounds has been found to potentially cause serious diseases that are considered compensable under Workers' Compensation law.

 - Asbestos Exposure - The most common form of an asbestos exposure manifests in the form of cancer (specifically mesothelioma) and other asbestos related disabilities.
 At times, these injuries take decades to manifest.
-Even in those instances, Wisconsin courts have determined that these exposures may be compensable.
+Even in those instances, courts have determined that these exposures may be compensable.

 - Other Chemical Exposures - Long-term exposure to even small doses of potential hazardous chemicals can result in the development of an injury due to prolonged exposure.